ryancoughlin/sea-surface-temperatures/app_architecture_notebook.md

 ## Configuration and Responsibilites

 - DataProcessor takes care of preprocessing, process once and use
-- MetadataAssembler responsible for creating the JSON for the front-end API endpoint.
+- DataAssembler responsible for creating the JSON for the front-end API endpoint.
 Generated to output/metadata.json
 - Dataset config lives in config/settings.py.
 - Region config lives in config/regions.py.